Hospitalized Elder Life Program (HELP)

 - Will provide cognitive stimulation to patients’ based on specialized training.

 - Will feed patients under supervision.
+Will assist patients with their dietary needs.

 HELP volunteer requirements: